pkusys/Jolteon/Video-Analytics/README.md

 bash deploy_preprocess.sh
 ```

-4. [Test](LGB-Code/): Code for **Test** function.
-This stage aggreate the multiple forests into a single forest and test the final model with a held-out test dataset.
+4. [Test](src/classify.py): Code for **Classify** function.
+This stage YOLO model to detect the feature
+in each frame (1000 classes) and output the classification results in json file.
 ```
-bash
+bash deploy_classify.sh
 ```